nathancarter/weblurch/doc/plan.md

 Plugin

- * Write a member that looks at a file in `jsfs` and gets its `exports` metadata, returning it.
- * Temporarily alter the `saveMetadata` function in the main Lurch app so that it writes some unimportant metadata (such as the text content of each top-level group) to prepare to test this functionality.
- * Test it by saving a file with some top-level groups, then calling this new function from the console to ensure that it extracts the metadata correctly.
  * Write a member that fetches a URL, extracts its `exports` metadata, and sends that metadata to a callback, or an error object if this fails.
  * Test it by saving a file to the wiki with some top-level groups, then